mhadidg/mhadidg.github.io/content/about.md

 I'm **looking for a backend or backend-leaning fullstack role**, ideally remote-first, async-friendly company building a *great* product.
 I have strong experience with *TypeScript/Node.js*, *Ruby*, *Java*, and fair experience with *Python*.
 I'm proactive, fast learner, and the type of engineer that makes a real impact on products.
-[Contact](/contact) for résumé; I won't disappoint =)

 Travel is my passion; I've been to +15 cities in many countries.
 Lived in *Istanbul* for over a year; also lived in *Kuala Lumpur* for a while.
 I love to explore new countries, meet new people, and experience different cultures.